quantropi/qispace-sdk-code-samples/README.md

-# QiSpace_SDK_Demos
+# QiSpace SDK Code Samples (Community Edition)
-This repository contains example code in the form of demos and apps for Quantropi SEQUR, QEEP and PQRND APIs as well as the QiSpace RESTful APIs for retrieving subscriber keys, Quantum Keys (QKs) and Quantum Entropy (QE).
+This repository contains source code samples(C, Java, Kotlin, Swift and Objective-C) in the form of demos and apps for Quantropi SEQUR, QEEP and PQRND APIs as well as the QiSpace RESTful APIs for retrieving subscriber keys, Quantum Keys (QKs) and Quantum Entropy (QE).
 The purpose of these demos is to provide developers with an idea of how to use the APIs correctly, rather than enforce strict implementation practices.

 *The following items are contained within QiSpace_SDK_Demos:*
 - Terminal-based C demo which requires installing additional libcurl and Nlohmann Json libraries;